-In the same way that we’re right-hand dominant or left-hand dominant, we’re either right-eye dominant or left-eye dominant.
+It’s the same way that we’re right-hand dominant or left-hand dominant.
+We’re either right-eye dominant or left-eye dominant.

 How Eye Dominance Works

-The part of our brain that processes visual information (the visual cortex) has strips of neurons (nerve cells) called dominant eye columns.
+The part of our brain that processes visual information is the “visual cortex.”
+And it has strips of neurons (nerve cells).
+They’re called dominant eye columns.

 These bands of neurons respond preferentially to input from one eye or the other.
 It depends on the information.
 This is important for our binocular vision.

-But ‘plasticity’ in these dominant eye columns suggests this eye dominance can be variable.
+But “plasticity” in these dominant eye columns suggests this dominance can be variable.
 Some people find that their eye dominance alternates or is challenging to determine.

 How to Figure Out Your Dominant Eye